Preparing quasienergy states on demand: A parametric oscillator: RWA Hamiltonian and quasienergy spectrum

 For $\mu+1>0$, function $H_{\rm RWA}(Q,P)$ has two minima located at $P=0, Q = \pm\sqrt{\mu+1}$.
 Function $H_{\rm RWA}(Q,P=0)$ is shown in Fig.~\ref{fig:schematic}.
 For sufficiently strong driving, where the two wells become deep and well-separated, the low-lying eigenstates of $H_{\rm RWA}$ are symmetric or anti-symmetric superpositions of intra-well states.

-Further insight into the structure of the spectrum of $H_{\rm RWA}$ can be gained by considering the limit $F \rightarrow 0$.
-In this limit, $H_{\rm RWA}$ is diagonalized in the basis of the oscillator Fock states.
-The order of the RWA eigenstates in the rotating frame can be changed compared to the order of the Fock states in the laboratory frame.
-From Eq.~(\ref{eq:H_eff}), for $F=0$ the eigenvalues $E_n$ of $H_{\rm RWA}$ are
+In the opposite limit of weak driving, $F \rightarrow 0$, the Hamiltonian $H_{\rm RWA}$, Eq.~(\ref{eq:H_eff}), is trivially diagonalized in the basis of the oscillator Fock states.
+What is interesting, however, is that the order of the RWA eigenstates in the rotating frame can be changed compared to the order of the Fock states in the laboratory frame.
+From Eq.~(\ref{eq:H_eff}), for $F=0$ the eigenvalues $E_n$ of $H_{\rm RWA}$ can be written in a suggestive form

-From Eq.~(\ref{eq:zerodrive}), $E_n$ is a parabolic function of $n$; see Fig.~\ref{fig:zerodrive}.
-For $\delta\omega_F/V < 1/2$, $E_n$ monotonically increases with the increasing $n$ (black dots in Fig.~\ref{fig:zerodrive}).
-As the ratio $\delta\omega_F/V$ increases, $E_n$ as a function of a continuously varying $n$ bends over and has a minimum at some positive $n$.
-When $\delta\omega_F/V>1$, the state with the lowest RWA energy is no longer the Fock state $|0\rangle$.
-For instance, for $\delta\omega_F/V = 1.8$ (blue dots in Fig.~\ref{fig:zerodrive}), this state is $|1\rangle$.
+From Eq.~(\ref{eq:zerodrive}), $E_n$ considered as a continuous function of $n$ is a simple parabola with a minimum at $n=\delta\omega_F/V - 1/2$; see Fig.~\ref{fig:zerodrive}.
+For $\delta\omega_F/V < 1/2$, $E_n$ quadratically increases with the increasing $n$; see the top line in Fig.~\ref{fig:zerodrive}.
+However, as the ratio $\delta\omega_F/V$ increases, $E_n$ bends over and has a minimum at some positive $n$.
+Of course, the actual RWA energies are determined by $E_n$ with integer $n$.
+When $\delta\omega_F/V>1$, the state with the lowest $E_n$ is no longer the Fock state $|0\rangle$.
+For instance, for $\delta\omega_F/V = 1.8$ (blue dots, which lie on the second from top line in Fig.~\ref{fig:zerodrive}), this state is $|1\rangle$.

 The reordering of the quasienergy states described by Eq.~(\ref{eq:zerodrive}) is essential for preparing quasienergy states on demand.
 Indeed, if the oscillator is initially in the ground state, then by tuning the driving frequency and increasing the driving strength, we make this state an arbitrary even in $Q$ quasienergy state, i.e., an arbitrary superposition of Fock states $|m\rangle$ with even $m$.
-We also note that, for certain values of $\delta\omega_F/V$, there can be degenerate RWA levels (the green and brown dots in Fig.~\ref{fig:zerodrive}).
+We also note that, for certain values of $\delta\omega_F/V$, there can be degenerate RWA levels (the green and brown dots, which lie on the two lowest curves in Fig.~\ref{fig:zerodrive} and are connected by dashed lines).
 We will discuss such degeneracy later in details.

 The driving mixes Fock states with the same parity.
 The evolution of the RWA spectrum with the increasing $F$ is shown in Fig.~\ref{fig:quasienergy_spectrum} for different values of the detuning $\delta\omega_F/V$.
 A common trend is that RWA energy levels of the same parity repel each other, whereas neighboring levels of opposite parity attract each other and form pairs for large $\tilde F/V$.
 As mentioned above, such pairs for large $\tilde F/V$ are even and odd superposition of ``intra-well'' states of $H_{\rm RWA}$.
 The distance between the states within the pairs is determined by interwell tunneling \cite{Marthaler2007a}.